shipshapecode/ember-cli-release/README.md

 ## Custom Tagging Strategy

 If your app does not use SemVer or date-based tags, you may specify a custom method for generating the next tag by making the `strategy` property a function in `config/release.js`.
 The function takes three arguments: the project instance, an array of existing git tags, and an options hash with all option values.
-It must return an object with a `next` property specifying the next tag, and optionally a `latest` property indicating the most current tag.
-The function may also return a promise that resolves with the tag object.
+It must return a non-empty string specifying the next tag, or a promise that resolves with the tag name.
 For example:

 ```js
 // config/release.js